tranqv/Numerical-Recipes-in-C/README.md

 This package includes all the source codes of the well-known book:

-    Numerical Recipes in C: The Art of Scientific Computing, Second Edition 2nd Edition by William H. Press, Brian P. Flannery, Saul A. Teukolsky, William T. Vetterling
+    Numerical Recipes in C: The Art of Scientific Computing (2nd Edition, 1997) by William H. Press, Brian P. Flannery, Saul A. Teukolsky, William T. Vetterling

+    Software version 2.08

 Many things have been changed, e.g., all the names of subroutines, so that the code is more portable.